We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 Put your student’s visual discrimination and fine motor skills to work with this activity.
 Encourage your student to find the two sailors that are the same.

 Practice fine motor skills.
-Trace the dotted lines to make waves.
+Cut on the waves, or trace the dotted lines to make waves.

 Draw a Sailboat